rwblake/TrackTracker/README.md

 - `?
 Please choose the native language of the application English `
 - `?
 Besides JUnit and Jest, which testing frameworks would you like to use? `
 - `?
 Would you like to install other generators from the JHipster Marketplace?
 No`

+### Further modifications required

+_Modified by Madasar Shah for the Team Project._

+- `.yo-rc.json` contains the setting used to generate this app (see below)

+- `pom.xml` line 87 changed to `<jib-maven-plugin.architecture>arm64</jib-maven-plugin.architecture>` this depends on the arch you will deploy the docker image to n.b. use `amd64` for Intel or AMD virtual machines

+- `src/main/webapp/app/layouts/footer/footer.component.html` modified to add the text `You are accessing an experimental web application developed by participants of the Team Project 2024 module.`

+- `.gitlab-ci.yml` generated using command `% jhipster ci-cd` , generate GitLab CI, and use docker to build.

+- `.gitlab-ci.yml` modified to remove unused test sections, `maven-package` section edited to fix bug with arm version of docker image used to build as chromium was missing :/

+- `.gitlab-ci.yml` added `publish-docker:` stage using internal git.cs.bham.ac.uk docker image registry

+- `src/main/docker/` updated `app.yml`, added `Caddyfile` `caddy.yml` for web serving, added `prd.yml` for production deployment+database, added `install-app.sh` and `install-docker.sh` for app deployment over ssh

+- `.gitlab-ci.yml` added `deploy-dev:` to deploy app to cloud virtual machine using CI variables `$USER`@`IP` and `$RSA` set in the repo `Setting -> CI/CD -> variables` n.b. for non university VMs this requires DNS entries pointing to `$IP` for e.g. `dev.${CI_PROJECT_NAME}.bham.team` to work

+- `.gitlab-ci.yml` added `deploy-prod:` to deploy production app to cloud virtual machine n.b. for non university VMs this requires DNS entries pointing to `$IP` e.g. `{CI_PROJECT_NAME}.bham.team` to work

 ## Project Structure